 Issued: Philadelphia, USA

 The Children’s Hospital of Philadelphia is proud to announce a $500,000 gift from the GlaxoSmithKline (GSK) Foundation.
 The donation will greatly enhance the GlaxoSmithKline Hope for Families Fund, an endowment fund which was established in 2008 with a $1 million gift from The GlaxoSmithKline Foundation and GlaxoSmithKline, and matched by The Children’s Hospital of Philadelphia.
 This Fund provides vital assistance to financially eligible families that need assistance for travel and living expenses they may incur while their child is enrolled in investigational and/or novel treatments offered at the Cancer Center at Children’s Hospital.
-Click here to view an infographic about the Fund.

 “Financial burdens such as missed time from work, airfare and other expenses can really take a big toll on a family dealing with cancer,” said Paolo Paoletti, M.D., president, GlaxoSmithKline Oncology.
 “Through the GSK Hope for Families Fund, our goal is to alleviate some of the financial burden so that families can focus on helping their child get well.”